-207. GENERAL.
+200. GENERAL.
 In mountainous country a commander must give signal communication high priority in his planning and supervision.
 In most instances, communications can be maintained if regular equipment is supplemented by ropes, packboards and lamps and flags for visual signaling.
 Alternate parallel signal channels and combinations of wire and interconnecting radio channels are required to achieve maximum efficiency.
-For information on communications see FM 7-24 and 24-5.
+For information on communications see FM 7-24, 24-16, 24-17, 24-18, and 24-20.

-208. WIRE. a.
+201. WIRE. a.
 Wire is the most dependable means of maintaining contact.
-However, it must be laid with far more care and forethought than in ordinary terrain, in order to protect it from avalanches, rock falls, landslides, heavy storms, and deep snow.
+However, it must be laid with far more care and forethought than in ordinary terrain, in order to protect it from avalanches, rock falls, land-slides, heavy storms, and deep snow.

 b.
-The difficulties of laying and recovering wire are lightened by the use of 1⁄2-ton 4x4 trucks along side roads or trails not being used by more important motor transport.
-If trucks cannot be used, back-reels can be improvised by mounting hand reels on a wooden frame which can be lashed to a packboard.
-In laying wire across country, it is much easier to lay downhill than
+The difficulties of laying and recovering wire are lightened by the use of $\frac{1}{4}$ -ton 4 x 4 trucks along side roads or trails not being used by more important motor transport.
+If trucks cannot be used wire can be payed out from hand reels or wire dispensers lashed to a packboard.
+In laying wire across country, it is much easier to lay downhill than uphill.
+In laying wire up to observation posts from battalions or batteries it is often easier and quicker to carry assault wire forward on a wire dispenser mounted on a packboard, reconnoitering a route while doing so, and then lay it back to the battalions or batteries.

-- uphill.
-In laying wire up to observation posts from battalions or batteries it is often easier and quicker to carry the wire forward on a reel, reconnoitering a route while doing so, and then to lay it back to the battalions or batteries. - c.
-All wire sections should avoid roads which are being used as main routes of advance.
+c.
+All wire sections should, if possible, avoid roads which are being used as main routes of march.
 Due to the long distances and difficult routes involved, it is often advisable to simplify the wire net by having one wire serve several purposes.
-In the artillery fire distribution center, telephones can be T-spliced to battery trunk lines if the laying of a separate line is impracticable. - d.
-The truck reel is unsatisfactory for use in cross-country operation on foot, unless it is lashed to a pack-board along with the phone and other equipment which must be carried by the individual.
+In the artillery fire distribution center, telephones can be T-spliced to battery trunk lines if the laying of a separate line is impracticable.

+d.
+If trucks cannot be used, wire can be payed out from hand reels or wire dispensers lashed to a packboard.
 This method is limited to the use of assault wire.
-Field wire can be efficiently laid from vehicles and should be used whenever the road net makes it possible. - e.
+Field wire can be efficiently laid from vehicles and should be used whenever the road net makes it possible.

+e.
 In using assault wire great care must be taken in handling and laying since it is easily abraded or broken.
 Due to high winds and rough treatment, shorts will occur frequently, usually at tie-ins.
-A solution to this is to separate the conductors about 4 feet, then tie in each strand at 6-inch intervals on a tree or rock.
-No strength is lost by this method and, if the insulation is ruptured, no short across the line occurs. - f.
+A solution to this is to lay two separate wire lines as conductors for one circuit, several feet apart, then tie or peg down each line at regular intervals.
+Not only would two wire lines as conductors for one circuit cut down the chances of trouble developing, but it would double the transmission range.

+f.
 Roads and trails should be used as guides only, the wire being laid at least 5 feet off the trail.
 Where no trails exist, wire should be laid over the less accessible routes.
 This is to prevent troops from using the wire as a guide and consequently breaking it.
 With practice, wire teams can climb an easy route and swing the wire over an extremely difficult one.
 On steep slopes, wire should be tied in more frequently and tagged more often.
 This prevents interruption and simplifies maintenance.